DasEd955/StyleFindr/README.md

 **File:** [agent.py:110](agent.py#L110)

-The agent uses a **sequential conditional loop** — each step checks the previous output before deciding whether to continue.
-Tools are not called unconditionally.
+The agent uses a **sequential conditional loop**: each step checks the previous output before deciding whether to continue.
+Tools are not called unconditionally & are instead approached dynamically based on output.

 ```
 Step 1 — Parse query (regex, no LLM)